MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-hdinsight/includes/2-what-is-azure-hdinsight.md

 - The on-premises big data infrastructure consists of metadata stores and a Hadoop or Spark distribution on local VMs.
 - An Azure ExpressRoute circuit connects the on-premises corporate network environment to Azure virtual networks.
-- WANdisco LiveData Migrator for Azure replicates the data received from on-premises to Azure HDInsight.
+- A live data migrator for Azure replicates the data received from on-premises to Azure HDInsight.

 :::image type="content" source="../media/architecture-hybrid.png" alt-text="A diagram that displays the text in the preceding scenario.":::